The Giver Quartet: Gathering Blue

-Gathering Blue is a 2000 children's dystopian novella that is set in the same future time period and displays some of the same themes as The Giver, to which it is the sequel.
+Gathering Blue is a 2000 young adult novel that is set in the same future time period and displays some of the same themes as The Giver, to which it is the sequel.

 The central character, Kira, who has a deformed leg, is orphaned and must learn to survive in a society that normally leaves the weak or disabled exposed to die in the fields.
 Kira's father was thought to have been taken by the Beasts while he was on a hunt before she was born.
 Kira's mother had died recently from a mysterious illness.

 Since she is an orphan, Kira needs a reason for the Council of Edifice to keep her in the village, rather than to send her to the Field, which would mean certain death at the hands of the Beasts.
 Kira's mother did embroidery for the Council and taught Kira some of her craft.
 Kira's embroidery skill convinces the Council to keep her around to mend and update a beautiful robe, which shows the society's history.
 She begins to learn the art of dyeing threads different colors except for blue, which nobody in her community knows how to make except Annabella, Kira's mentor.

 Kira also learns more about the truth of her village and the terrible secrets that it holds.
-She then finds her father, who tells the truth of what happened to him and about the Village he now lives on.
+She then finds her father, who tells the truth of what happened to him and about the Village he now lives in.

 Messenger

-Messenger takes place about nine years after The Giver and about seven years after Gathering Blue.
+Messenger is a 2004 young adult novel that takes place about six years after The Giver and about seven years after Gathering Blue.

-Set in an isolated community, known simply as Village, it focuses on a boy, Matty, who serves as a message bearer through the ominous and lethal Forest that surrounds the community.
-This book also tells the fate of Jonas and baby Gabe from The Giver.
+Set in an isolated community, known simply as Village, it focuses on Matty, after leaving the community from Gathering Blue, who serves as a message bearer through the ominous and lethal Forest that surrounds the community.
+Matty discovers a supernatural gift, and his journey involves protecting his friends and confronting the immoral activity in the Village.

 Son

-Son follows Claire, Gabriel's birth mother, who embarks on a harrowing and dangerous journey to eventually locate Gabriel.
-Claire is fourteen when she has Gabriel.
-At the end of the book, Claire reunites with Gabriel, and Kira and Jonas are married with two children named “Annabella and Matty”, to honor her two friends who died.
+Son is a 2012 young adult novel that follows Claire, Gabriel's birthmother, who embarks on a harrowing and dangerous journey to eventually locate Gabriel.
+In this book, Gabriel has gained a supernatural ability, known as "veering", that allows him to view the thoughts of other people.

-Son has an extended version with a teaser for a follow-up book that never came out.
-On the last page, the word Taker is in bold, which teases the name of this cancelled book.

 Film adaptation

 A film adaptation of the first book was produced by The Weinstein Company and Walden Media.
 It was released on August 15, 2014, and starred Jeff Bridges as the Giver, Brenton Thwaites as Jonas and Meryl Streep as the Chief Elder.
-Meryl played a new and untapped role for a woman playing a male character for the first and only time in her career.